 Adam’s favourite product from the e-shop is the Eco Pulse Shower Head, as he loves a good shower as soon as he wakes up, and the water pressure is rubbish in his flat!

-Rebecca joined Green Rewards in 2018 as our Customer Service Co-ordinator, responsible for responding to and resolving incoming enquiries to help the smooth running of our schemes.
+Rachel joined Green Rewards in 2018 as our Customer Service Coordinator.
+She is responsible for providing customer service through resolving incoming enquiries, aiding the smooth running of our projects and schemes.

 Provide us with a few details below and click "Submit".